 Join a program that will teach you on-the-job skills that employers are looking for.
 Join a program that will place you in the field to do hands-on social work before you graduate.
 Join a program with small class sizes that will give you the opportunity for involvement with other students from diverse backgrounds.
 Join a fully accredited program that will position you to complete a masters degree in social work in as little as one year after graduation.
 Join the Wilma Hepker School of Social Work and Sociology to become a changemaker in your community and your world.
-Degrees offered by the Wilma Hepker School of Social Work and Sociology include a B.A. in Sociology, a Bachelors in Social Work, a Master of Social Work and a Doctor of Social Work.
+Degrees offered by the Wilma Hepker School of Social Work and Sociology include a Bachelors in Social Work, a Master of Social Work and a Doctor of Social Work.

 Settings social work graduates enter: